aladdinehouas/JustEatDemo/README.md

 - user can sort restaurants by many options such as alphabet, open state, rating average, distance, etc.
 - the app retains the selected sort option when the app is killed

+> here you find some screenshots of the app in this [link](https://drive.google.com/file/d/1-AR1AkW-7cg1QlhG22V9MAAklvdDesLg/view?usp=sharing)
 > Note: `JustEat Demo Project design` is inspired by the JustEat app.

 **Thank you for your time :)**

 Aladdin Houas.